mto007/chatapp/README.md

+# React chat app

+## About

+- Uses native WebSocket
+- Functional components with hooks

+### Features

+- Join chat
+- Create, edit and delete chat message
+- Show Emojis and http links
+- List of active participants to show who is in the session right now

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: